cellSNP - Analysis of expressed alleles in single cells

 Once installed, check all arguments by type cellSNP -h (see a snapshot) There are three modes of cellSNP:

-- Mode 1: pileup a list of SNPs for single cells in a big BAM/SAM file
+- Mode 1: pileup a list of SNPs for a single BAM/SAM file

-Require: a single BAM/SAM file, e.g., from cellranger, a VCF file for a list of common SNPs.
+Require: a single BAM/SAM file, e.g., from cellranger, a list of cell barcodes, a VCF file for common SNPs.
 This mode is recommended comparing to mode 2, if a list of common SNP is known, e.g., human (see Candidate SNPs below)

 cellSNP -s $BAM -b $BARCODE -O $OUT_DIR -R $REGION_VCF -p 20 --minMAF 0.1 --minCOUNT 20